yayamamo/mcp-using-azure/README.md

 The search function in `main.py` can be customized for:
 - Different vector store IDs or multiple vector stores
 - Custom result filtering and ranking
-- Enhanced fallback search algorithms
 - Additional metadata processing from vector store results
+- Custom content snippet length and formatting

 ## Deployment